printicus/Klicky-Changer/Configs/README.md

 - Delete, or comment out, the [probe] section from your printer.cfg file.
 Each toolhead config file will have its own probe section.
 - Reboot your printer

-You will need to change the pins in each toolhead configs for the pins of the toolboard atached to it, and ad toolheads configs for all your toolheads.
+You will need to set the pins in each toolhead configs for the pins of the toolboard atached to it, and ad toolheads configs for all your toolheads.
 I only posted two as an example.

 You will need to set [Klicky-Probe dock position](https://github.com/jlas1/Klicky-Probe/tree/main/Printers/Voron/v1.8_v2.4_Legacy_Trident#step-6-klipper--dockundock-configuration) and all the relevant setting for your setup(bed size, etc) in **/Klicky-Probe/klicky-variables.cfg**